rarpainting/blog/Language/golang.md

 	// Note: the format of the hmap is also encoded in cmd/compile/internal/gc/reflect.go.
 	// Make sur\e this stays in sync with the compiler's definition. count     int // # live cells == size of map.
-Must be first (used by len() builtin) flags     uint8
+Must be first (used by len() builtin) flags     uint8 // 写冲突标识
 	B         uint8  // log_2 of # of buckets (can hold up to loadFactor * 2^B items)
-	noverflow uint16 // approximate number of overflow buckets; see incrnoverflow for details hash0     uint32 // hash seed
+	noverflow uint16 // 溢出桶的近似数, 一般计算 h.noverflow++ /approximate number of overflow buckets; see incrnoverflow for details hash0     uint32 // hash seed

 	buckets    unsafe.Pointer // array of 2^B Buckets. may be nil if count==0.